Are Ashes Tattoos Safe

 Most articles about ashes tattoo safety online are written by studios that want to sell you an ashes tattoo.
 They tend to gloss over the bits of the answer that aren’t flattering to their own practice, and they tend to give the impression that any reasonable studio with reasonable hygiene can perform this work safely.
 That’s not true, and we’re going to be honest about it on this page even though it doesn’t always reflect well on the wider industry.

 An ashes tattoo done properly is as safe as any other tattoo.
-After more than twenty years of dedicated specialist work at Bubblegum Ink ® in Sandbach, with thousands of completed pieces, we’ve never recorded a rejection, infection, or significant adverse reaction.
-That record exists because of a specific preparation process developed alongside research scientists over a period of years.
+After more than twenty years of dedicated specialist work at Bubblegum Ink ® in Sandbach, across thousands of completed pieces, reactions are extremely rare, and properly prepared work heals just as a conventional tattoo does.
+That track record rests on a specific preparation process refined over many years, designed to address the things that make raw ashes risky before they ever reach the skin.

 An ashes tattoo done badly, by contrast, carries genuine risk.
 Most studios offering ashes tattoos are not doing them properly, because they don’t have the preparation process.
 The difference between a properly prepared ashes tattoo and an improperly prepared one isn’t subtle.
 The risks aren’t theoretical.
 This page covers what makes the work safe, what makes it unsafe, and what to ask any studio you’re considering, whether you’re getting a tattoo for a parent, a grandparent, a dog, a cat, a horse, or any other pet.

-Cremation ashes as handed over by a crematorium contain three categories of contamination that have to be addressed before the ashes are safe to introduce to skin via tattooing.
+Cremation ashes as handed over by a crematorium can contain several things worth addressing before the ashes are introduced to skin through tattooing.

 Tipping raw cremation ashes directly into a tattoo ink cap (which is what most studios offering ‘ashes tattoos’ do) introduces all three categories to the client’s skin without any of them being addressed.
 Reactions aren’t guaranteed, but they’re meaningfully more common than with conventional ink.

-The preparation process at Bubblegum Ink ® was developed in partnership with research scientists near Macclesfield over a period of years.
-It addresses all three contamination categories before the ashes go anywhere near ink.
+The preparation process at Bubblegum Ink ® has been refined over many years, and it addresses each of those considerations before the ashes go anywhere near ink.

 The first stage handles particle size.
-The ash is reduced through a controlled process to a precisely matched particle size for the bespoke ink formulation, ensuring even suspension throughout the finished pigment and removing the unpredictable foreign body load that characterises raw ashes.
+The ash is reduced through a controlled process to a particle size matched to the bespoke ink formulation, giving an even suspension throughout the finished pigment and removing the unpredictable, uneven mix that characterises raw ashes.

 The second stage handles biological contamination.
-The ashes go through full sterilisation to clinical standards, eliminating any biological matter introduced during cremation, transport, or storage.
+The ashes are sterilised to clinical standards, treating any biological matter introduced during cremation, transport or storage.

-The third stage handles chemical contamination.
-A proprietary process removes the heavy metals from medical and dental sources and the pharmaceutical residues from medications.
-By the time the prepared material reaches the ink, it’s chemically inert from the perspective of the skin’s immune response.
+The third stage handles chemical considerations.
+The process is designed to treat the trace metals from medical and dental sources and the residues from medication, so that by the time the prepared material reaches the ink it is stable and far better suited to the skin than raw ashes.

-The bespoke ink the prepared ashes are introduced to is itself engineered for biocompatibility.
-The result is a finished ink that behaves identically to high-quality conventional tattoo ink.
-The needle, the technique, the depth, the healing, and the long-term performance are all the same as a regular tattoo.
-The full chemistry is on our adding ashes into tattoo ink page if you’d like to read it in detail.
+The bespoke ink the prepared ashes go into is itself chosen for biocompatibility.
+The result is a finished ink that behaves like high-quality conventional tattoo ink, so the needle, the technique, the depth, the healing and the long-term performance are all the same as a regular tattoo.
+The full detail is on our adding ashes into tattoo ink page if you’d like to read it.

 This isn’t a happy accident.
 It’s the direct result of a preparation process that addresses the actual risks of working with cremation ashes, applied consistently across every set of ashes that comes through the studio.
 The track record is also why national and international press have featured the studio specifically, including the BBC, the Daily Mail, INKED, and many others, and why clients travel to us from across the UK and Europe rather than working with a closer studio that doesn’t have the same preparation process in place.
 More on the studio’s wider work is on the ashes tattoos hub page.